laysent/bilibili-screenshot-button/README.md

 ## Known Issues

 + When move progress bar, the first screenshot might be blank.
-Take screenshot second time will work.
+Script will try as many times as possible until the screenshot is not empty anymore. (thus it will be delay for generating screenshot)
 + When quality of video is low (i.e. 360p), screenshot might not work, as video is stored on CDN and taking screenshot is facing cross domain issue.